amandafrench/frankenreads/wp-content/plugins/google-captcha/readme.txt

 3. Lost password form with Google Captcha (reCAPTCHA).
 4. Comments form with Google Captcha (reCAPTCHA).
 5. Contact Form with Google Captcha (reCAPTCHA).
-6. The form with Google Captcha (reCAPTCHA) version 1.
-7. The form with Google Captcha (reCAPTCHA) dark theme.
+6. The form with Google Captcha (reCAPTCHA) dark theme.
-8. Google Captcha (reCAPTCHA) Settings page.
+7. Google Captcha (reCAPTCHA) Settings page.
-9. Google Captcha (reCAPTCHA) Whitelist page.
+8. Google Captcha (reCAPTCHA) Whitelist page.

 == Changelog ==

+= V1.38 - 26.11.2018 =
+* NEW : Google Captcha (reCAPTCHA) Version 3 has been added.

+= V1.37 - 07.08.2018 =
+* NEW : The compatibility with Testimonials by BestWebSoft has been added.
+* Update : The Czech language file has been updated.
+* PRO : The bug related to WooCommerce Checkout form has been fixed.

 = V1.36 - 19.03.2018 =
 * PRO : The bug related to BuddyPress registration form has been fixed.